 Robert Babicz is Polish-born and now resides in Malta.
 His distinctive artistic expression encompasses sound, vision, emotion, and spirituality.

-Rob Acid, Acid Warrior, Department of Dance, and Sontec are just a few of the aliases he has used over the course of his nearly three-decade career, which has spanned the genres of techno, acid house, and minimal.
-He has put out a number of well-regarded records on labels like Kompakt, Systematic Recordings, Treibstoff, and Bedrock, as well as his own labels, Junkfood, Babiczstyle, and Dirtcut.
+Rob Acid, Acid Warrior, Department of Dance, and Sontec are just a few of the aliases he has used throughout his nearly three-decade career, which has spanned the genres of techno, acid house, and minimal.
+He has put out several well-regarded records on labels like Kompakt, Systematic Recordings, Treibstoff, and Bedrock, as well as his labels, Junkfood, Babiczstyle, and Dirtcut.
 He is well known as a live performer rather than a DJ, as he utilizes live equipment and synths and improvises in every set he plays.

 And last but not least, our co-founder, co-owner, executive director and artist manager Ektoplazma finishes 2022 year off with a proper resident mix.
 Ektoplazma has already made a name for himself in the minimal music scene and never ceases to astound with his output.
 His most recent Back to Black EP, enriched with remixes by Mitod and Qugas, was a pinnacle of minimalism.
 He also made a remix for Deuce Park‘s track “Deep Damnation” not while ago, and participated in a recent release by Alex Tsak called “The Way“.